Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

 The `timeout` function replaces the `setTimeout` and `clearTimeout` functions in the standard timer API.

-Unless indicated otherwise, all timeouts scheduled this way will be cleared on component unmount.

 | | Flow&nbsp;Type | Default | Description |
 | --- | --- | --- | --- |
 | `action` | `()`&nbsp;`=>`&nbsp;`void` | _Required_ | The action to be invoked when the timeout period is reached. |